Raymond James slashes price target on Valley National Bancorp [VLY] – find out why.

 A cash dividend of $0.390625 per share to be paid March 30, 2023 on Valley’s Non-Cumulative Perpetual Preferred Stock Series A;.

-Valley National Bancorp stock has also loss -10.52% of its value over the past 7 days.
-However, VLY stock has declined by -12.76% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -15.24% and lost -10.52% year-on date.

-The market cap for VLY stock reached $5.19 billion, with 506.59 million shares outstanding and 499.30 million shares in the current float.
-Compared to the average trading volume of 3.00M shares, VLY reached a trading volume of 15432993 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.63M shares, VLY reached a trading volume of 6160089 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Valley National Bancorp [VLY]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VLY shares is $13.65 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VLY stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.